 When practices partner with AGPAL for accreditation, they become part of a quality improvement community.
 As AGPAL is a profession led organisation, this ensures AGPAL practices can be guaranteed that they will receive the highest standard for professional accreditation service and support.

-Being governed by 10 member organisations allows us to keep AGPAL practices and stakeholders up-to-date with accurate and timely industry information while making ethical decisions in accordance with best practice.
+Being governed by seven member-organisations allows us to keep AGPAL practices and stakeholders up-to-date with accurate and timely industry information while making ethical decisions in accordance with best practice.

-This governance structure allows AGPAL to work in partnership with each of our 10 member organisations to deliver more value and benefits to practices across Australia.
+This governance structure allows AGPAL to work in partnership with each of our seven member-organisations to deliver more value and benefits to practices across Australia.

 Australian Association of Practice Management (AAPM)